LostPolygon/AssemblyNamespaceChanger/README.md

   -r, --regexps    Required.
 Array of regexp search and replace patterns.
 First
                    consequential one is the search pattern, second is the replacement pattern.
-Separated by semicolon (:)
+Separated by colon (:)

+  --replace-references       Whether to apply search/replace to assembly
+                             references.
+Default is off.

+  --replace-assembly-name    Whether to apply search/replace to assembly name.
+                             Default is off.
 ```

 ## Usage example